 Polished concrete is considered a good sustainable design flooring option because it makes use of the materials already present.
 Most modern buildings are built on a concrete slab; polishing the exposed concrete eliminates the energy and material consumed by applying a floor covering.
 It is something to consider when building or modernizing towards a more green solution.

 Polished concrete floors are low-maintenance, as they are more durable and easier to clean than many flooring options.
 Its relatively high coefficient of friction can make it non-slippery.
 Polished concrete reduces dust mite and allergen problems, and does not support mold growth.
-Anecdotal evidence suggests highly reflective polished concrete reduces lighting needs and improves natural lighting, but as yet there has not been a study to confirm this.
 Polished concrete flooring is hard wearing and will not chip or dent like softer surfaces such as timber.
 Mopping with warm soapy water once a week is the only maintenance required.
 A concrete floor that has been hardened and polished will have an extremely long life expectancy compared to other flooring.

 Concrete dyes are becoming more and more popular now that they have become mainstream.
 The dyes are much more predictable “color wise” than their Acid stain counterparts.
 They can also be layered and controlled.